Navigating

 regarding remediation and compensation for deficits.

-School psychologists may be consulted by parents and school
+School psychologists may be consulted by parents

-administration alike regarding academic placement, remediation,
+and school administration alike regarding academic placement,

-IA children and may lead to tremendous frustration for a child
+post-institutionalized IA children and may lead to tremendous

-and her new family.
-Academic pressure heaped on top of general
+frustration for a child and her new family.
+Academic pressure

-health and neurological problems may be a psychological "Molotov
+and often accompanied by health and neurological problems may

-cocktail" thrown at an adoptive family.
+be a psychological "Molotov cocktail" thrown at an adoptive

 The bilingual education programs and bilingual related